martagrz/martagrz.github.io/content/teaching.md

           * Dissertation for MSc Data Science, Department of Statistical Science, UCL, 2023-2024

-              * "Dynamic pricing of airline tickets using reinforcement learning"
+              * Dynamic pricing of airline tickets using reinforcement learning

         PGTA